peter-abhinav/Portfolio/README.md

 # 🧑‍💻 Abhinav Peter – Portfolio Website

+## THIS IS V2 THE IMPROVED AND OPTIMIZED VERSION

 This is a personal portfolio website designed and built by **Abhinav Peter** to showcase skills, experiences, and projects.
 The website is minimal, fast, and fully responsive, designed using **HTML**, **Tailwind CSS**, and lightweight **JavaScript**.

 ---